 |Yes||Yes||No||Deposit C$300, Get C$300 in Free Bets||Play Now|

 'Draw No Bet' and ‘Double Chance’ Markets

 If you try to navigate yourself around football betting markets offered by the best online bookmakers, it is difficult to know where to start.
 However, the markets themselves are pretty self-explanatory.
-If you want to place a bet on, let’s say, Chelsea to beat West Ham but without there being the chance of a draw, then you can use the ‘draw no bet’ market.
+If you are browsing Premier League betting odds, for example, and want to place a bet on Chelsea to beat West Ham, but without there being the chance of a draw, then you can use the ‘draw no bet’ market.
 If you think that Chelsea will either win or draw at full-time then you can bet on the ‘double chance’ market, which gives you both options, although at a diminished price.

 ‘Win to Nil’ and 'Correct Score' Market